department-of-veterans-affairs/health-apis-kong/README.md

 The plugin requires two headers,
   `X-VA-ICN`- the client ICN provided internally by the health-apis-token-validator plugin.
-  `X-VA-INCLUDES-ICN` - a comma seperated string of icn's who's data is contained in the payload.
-This is provided, along with the payload, by the downstream service.
-(Ex: data-query)
+  `X-VA-INCLUDES-ICN` - The `XA-VA-INCLUDES-ICN` response header supports a comma-delimited list of ICNs in anticipation of system use-cases (e.g., clinician workflows), such that service implementations may be developed in advance of this plugin.

 The health-apis-patient-matching plugin uses the following rules, in order: